average-bread/morefeatures/README.md

 * Bedrock armor (no bedrock obtaining in survival)

-* Colored glowstone blocks that can be crafted using 8 of any glowstone block and 1 dye
+* Colored glowstone blocks that can be crafted using 8 of any glowstone block and 1 dye.
+Can now generate naturally

 * Workbench On A Stick.
 Can be crafted using a stick and a workbench.
 Right click any block to use workbench anywhere